 Service Graph

-Tempo can generate a service dependency graph from traces:
+Tempo can build a service dependency graph straight from your traces:

 # Enable metrics generator in Tempo